dczmer/davelab/01_developer-productivity/04_tmux/README.md

 tmux
 ```

+Type a command, like `ls`, just to put some output on your screen.
+Then hit `Ctrl+b` and `d` in quick succession to detach from the current session.

 Start `tmux` and attach to an existing session:

 ```zsh
 tmux attach
 ```

+You should see the output of the `ls` command from before.
+We've just re-attached to that previous session.

-Start `tmux`, attaching to an existing session, if one exists, or else creating a `new-session`, and name the session 'my-session':
+You can als start `tmux` so that it attaches to an existing session, if one exists, or else creates a `new-session`, and name the session "my-session":

 ```zsh
 tmux new-session -AD -s my-session